Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Results

 \textbf{Effective Artifact Ratio.} Only $12$--$18\%$ of accumulated tokens correspond to SG output - the actual testbench code.
 The remaining tokens are spent on comprehension, reasoning, feedback, and infrastructure.
-Iterative, coverage-directed refinement is therefore token-intensive where most tokens support the loop rather than produce code.
+Iterative coverage refinement is therefore token-intensive where most tokens support the loop rather than produce code.

-\textbf{Allocation Shifts with Scale.} For small designs, the System Prompt ($23\%$), DC input ($27\%$), and SG ($30\%$) dominate.
+\textbf{Allocation Shifts with Scale and Complexity.} For easy designs, the System Prompt ($23\%$), DC input ($27\%$), and SG ($30\%$) dominate.
 Coverage Feedback and Error Recovery remain negligible ($<5\%$).
 The agent typically reads the design, generates a testbench, and converges within one or two iterations.

-For large designs, the profile shifts substantially.
+For hard designs, the profile shifts substantially.
 The System Prompt share drops to $2.6\%$ (amortized with increasing context).
 SG reasoning increases ($18\% \rightarrow 28\%$), DC reasoning (${\sim}1\% \rightarrow 8\%$), and Coverage Feedback ($6\%$) appear.
 Error Recovery rises to $8\%$, reflecting the increased compile and simulation failures that accompany complex designs.
-The workflow becomes an iterative refinement loop rather than a single-pass generation.
-Notably, DC input remains ${\sim}26\%$ across scales.
-The model reads a similar proportion of context but the hidden reasoning cost within DC expands $8\times$ in share.
+Notably, DC input remains ${\sim}26\%$ across complexities.
+The model reads a similar proportion of context but the hidden reasoning cost within DC expands $8\times$.

 \textbf{Reasoning Redistribution and Plateau Effects.} Examining reasoning tokens alone clarifies the scaling behavior.
-In small designs, $89\%$ of reasoning tokens are devoted to SG; the model quickly understands the design and focuses its thinking on code synthesis.
-In large designs, DC absorbs $21\%$ of the reasoning budget, forcing the model to split effort between understanding the hierarchy and generating stimuli.
-For large designs, 24\% of DC tokens are reasoning, compared to 4\% for small designs.
-This indicates that comprehension—not stimulus synthesis—is the bottleneck (across six large designs).
-The SG reasoning-to-SG output (code) ratio remains relatively stable ($\sim1.5\times$), suggesting that code-generation deliberation scales modestly; it is comprehension effort that explodes.
+In easy designs, $89\%$ of reasoning tokens are devoted to SG; the model quickly understands the design and focuses its thinking on code generation.
+In hard designs, DC absorbs $21\%$ of the reasoning budget, forcing the model to split effort between understanding the design and generating stimulus.
+For hard designs, 24\% of DC tokens are reasoning, compared to 4\% for easy designs.
+This indicates that design comprehension is the bottleneck across the hard designs.
+The SG reasoning to SG output ratio remains relatively stable ($\sim1.5\times$), suggesting that code-generation deliberation scales modestly; it is comprehension effort that explodes.